soso-song/loqal-discussion-website/README.md

  * Option to go back to the regular dashboard.
  * Options for jumping to bookmarks on admin's dashboard at list of reported users, list of reported questions, and list of reported answers.
  * Options to redirect to a page for posting new notices, or to look at all existing users, questions, answers or tags.

+### Past Reports (`admin/report.html`)
+* Any reivewed reports, either content flagged or report denied, will be listed in this page.
+* An admin user could delete a report by clicking "Remove Report" button for that report to be never seen again.
+* An admin user could reactive a report by clicking "Reactive" button for that report to appear in admin's dashboard and waiting to be reviewed again.

 ### Post Notice (`admin/notice.html`)
 * An admin user could post important notices that are to be pinned on the sidebar of a regular user dashboard.